by Katie McGarry

 The girl with straight As, designer clothes and the perfect life-that's who people expect Rachel Young to be.
 So the private-school junior keeps secrets from her wealthy parents and overbearing brothers...and she's just added two more to the list.
 One involves racing strangers down dark country roads in her Mustang GT.
 The other?
 Seventeen-year-old Isaiah Walker-a guy she has no business even talking to.
 But when the foster kid with the tattoos and intense gray eyes comes to her rescue, she can't get him out of her mind.
 Isaiah has secrets, too.
 About where he lives, and how he really feels about Rachel.
 The last thing he needs is to get tangled up with a rich girl who wants to slum it on the south side for kicks-no matter how angelic she might look.
 But when their shared love of street racing puts both their lives in jeopardy, they have six weeks to come up with a way out.
 Six weeks to discover just how far they'll go to save each other.

-Isaiah needs money to help pay the rent for the dive he shares with Noah and ends up at a street race.
-He is looking to work for Eric the local street king and thug.
+Isaiah needs money to help pay the rent for the dive he shares with Noah and ends up in a street race.
+He is looking to work with Eric the local street king and thug.
 Rachel Young is a child of privilege, a misfit and the pressure to be perfect sometimes becomes too much.
 Her love of fast cars keeps her from going over the edge.
 A chance encounter at a gas station has her racing that night.
-When cops arrive Isaiah steps in and helps her escape.
+When cops arrive Isaiah steps in and help her escape.
 The tale that unfolds is romantic, sweet, suspenseful, and has heart-stopping moments.

 Never miss a post by adding Caffeinated to your Inbox